Click a question to display the answer.

 How will an Apprenticeship affect child benefits?

 For parents to continue to receive benefits (e.g. Child Benefit and Child Tax Credit) after their son or daughter has turned 16, the young person needs to stay in full-time education (at a school sixth form, college or on another approved training course).
 At the present, you cannot claim Child Benefit for a son/daughter who starts an Apprenticeship, although they will be earning their own wage, and any Tax Credits you receive will be affected by the loss of Child Benefit.
-For more information, visit www.gov.uk/child-benefit-16-19.
+For more information on how Apprenticeships may impact your government benefits, visit www.gov.uk/child-benefit-16-19.